-'Having also been a vocal producer for many top international singers I have now applied my knowledge of the art to my own style of grunting in my Geordie accent - people seem to like it for some strange reason'
+'Having also been a vocal producer for many top international singers I have now applied my knowledge of the art to my own style of grunting in my own genuine Geordie accent - people seem to like it for some strange reason'

-with all best wishes and good health !
+With all best wishes and good health !